 Customers still don’t like buying cars that are licensed in another city or province.
 Cars with Karachi registration are offered for sale in Lahore for less than market value.

-Do you realize that purchasing a secondhand automobile also has a number of benefits?
+Do you realize that purchasing a secondhand automobile also has several benefits?
 Not only can you save money, but you also have a variety of models, including JDMs, to pick from.

 Used automobile sales are soaring in Pakistan since the country’s population is well aware of the value of these vehicles.